 Glenn County Sheriff's Office seeking information about missing woman

 Jan.
-11—The Glenn County Sheriff's Office is seeking information about the whereabouts of a transient known to reside within the city of Willows.
+12—The Glenn County Sheriff's Office is seeking information about the whereabouts of a transient known to reside within the city of Willows.

 According to a release issued by the department, Ruth Hailey Word, 35, was reported missing by her family on the evening of Jan.
 4.